Simple Local Attentions Remain Competitive for Long-Context Tasks

 \section{Experiment Setup}

 We restrict our studies to encoder-only models and leave the analysis of generative models to future work.
-We begin by implementing a collection of efficient attentions with a unified framework~\citep{xFormers2021}, with which we can consistently plug these models in our pretraining-and-finetuning pipeline.
+We begin by implementing a collection of efficient attentions with a unified framework~\cite{xFormers2021}, which allows us to plug these models into our pretraining-and-finetuning pipeline in a consistent fashion.